 Option 2: Use a weed treatment

-If your lawn contains lots of weeds then applying a lawn weedkiller can help.
-There are two types of product available.
+If your lawn contains lots of weeds, then applying a lawn weedkiller can help.
+There are two types of products available.

-- Triple Action Lawn Treatments: If you have weeds all over your lawn, these treatments are ideal as they are best applied to the whole lawn area.
-Not only will they target broadleaved weeds in your lawn without damaging the surrounding grass but they will also feed the lawn and kill off any moss.
-They are available as ready-to-use granules that can be applied by hand, or for faster and more accurate application use a wheeled lawn spreader.
+Not only will they target broadleaved weeds in your lawn, without damaging the surrounding grass, but they will also feed the lawn and kill off any moss.
+They are available as ready-to-use granules that can be applied by hand, or for a faster and more accurate application – use a wheeled lawn spreader.

-N.B. with both types of treatment the weeds can take several weeks to die.
-Some weeds may grow quickly at first and then become twisted prior to dying.
-Maximum weed control will take 3-5 weeks.
+Top tip: with both types of treatments, the weeds can take up to several weeks to die.
+Some weeds may grow back quickly at first and then become twisted prior to dying.
+For maximum weed control, you’ll need to allow 3-5 weeks.

 Top tips for getting rid of moss and weeds